January 30, 2025

 Naming of New Syrian President Is Met With Some Wariness at Home

-x In the Syrian capital, Damascus, anticipation was running high on Wednesday.
+In the Syrian capital, Damascus, anticipation was running high on Wednesday.
 Ahmed al-Shara, who led the overthrow of longtime dictator Bashar al-Assad, was expected to address the public for the first time since his rebel coalition seized power almost two months ago.
 But the speech never came.
-Instead, a series of critically important
+Instead, a series of critically important decisions were

 Naming of New Syrian President Is Met With Some Wariness at Home Read More »